wadaniel/korali/examples/features/save.results/README.rst

 Preserving Results
 =====================================================

-In this tutorial we show how Korali can be used to store important outputs from the computational model that otherwise would be lost.
+In this tutorial we show how Korali can be used to store important outputs from the computational model that otherwise would be lost after evaluation.

 Computational Model
 ---------------------------